trottamath/projet_info_2A/Application/ReadMe.txt

 For example, if the user chooses the request 1 "bordering municipalities of a given municipality" for the 7th district of Marseille
 (INSEE code 13207) on the “latest” date, the application will return the list ['13201', '13206','13208'] corresponding to the 1st, 6th and 8th districts of Marseille.

+WARNING for the first use: To load a complete district in the database, for exemple for the district 13, use InitialisationBdD(id_dep="13").chargement_bdd()